Skip to main content

 .newSelection( { keepOrder : Integer } ) : 4D.EntitySelection

-keepOrder | Integer | -> | dk keep ordered : creates an ordered entity selection,dk non ordered : creates an unordered entity selection (default if omitted) |
+dk non ordered: creates an unordered entity selection (default if omitted)

-Result | 4D.EntitySelection | <- | New blank entity selection related to the dataclass |
+Result4D.EntitySelection<-New blank entity selection related to the dataclass

 Description

-function creates a new, blank, non-shareable entity selection, related to the dataclass, in memory.
+The .newSelection() function creates a new, blank, non-shareable entity selection, related to the dataclass, in memory.

 For information on non-shareable entity selections, please refer to this section.

-selector, the method creates an unordered entity selection.
+If you want to create an ordered entity selection, pass the dk keep ordered selector in the keepOrder parameter.
+By default if you omit this parameter, or if you pass the dk non ordered selector, the method creates an unordered entity selection.
 Unordered entity selections are faster but you cannot rely on entity positions.
 For more information, please see Ordered vs Unordered entity selections.

-returns 0).
-This method lets you build entity selections gradually by making subsequent calls to the add()
+When created, the entity selection does not contain any entities (mySelection.length returns 0).
+This method lets you build entity selections gradually by making subsequent calls to the add() function.

 Example